Ideation and Product Development

 A Scalable Model for Lean Product Development

 In my previous article we established the lean product development goal statement as: Develop products that maximize customer value and minimize product cost, in the least amount of time, and at the least amount of product development cost.
-We then derived high-level objectives as follows: Better understand the customer (maximize customer value) Do the right projects (product, project and portfolio…
+We then derived high-level objectives as follows: These might be considered “enterprise” level objectives…some or all of the objectives might…

 Read More